val7304/flashcards/readme.md

 #### Behavior:
 - Database schema is updated, never dropped
 - `data.sql` executed only on first startup
+- Tests run using the "test profile" with an embedded H2 database
 - Application runs on port 8081
 - Suitable for integration & functional API testing